i-e-b/LessStupidPath/README.md

 LessStupidPath
 ==============

-Like .Net's 'Path' class, but no retarded.
+Like .Net's 'Path' class, but not retarded.